How Does Video Storytelling Help Create The Best Explainer Videos?

 Storytelling with a video prefix

-Today storytelling is a commonly used buzzword in the business world that can be traced back to an ancient mastery of delivering information via stories, tales, and sagas.
-Can you recall the motherland of eloquence science?
-Of course, we are talking about Ancient Greece.
-The greatest speakers of those times, Plato, Socrates, or Cicero pursued a single goal - to leave a lasting impression on the audience, more specifically, to trigger emotions to provoke the action.
+Storytelling is now a commonly used term in the business world, but it traces back to the ancient mastery of delivering information through stories, tales, and sagas.
+The greatest speakers of those times, Plato, Socrates, and Cicero pursued a single goal: leave a lasting impression on the audience and trigger emotions that provoke action.

 Explainer videos

-To put it simply, an explainer video is an informative film, usually less than 5 minutes in length, describing what the company is doing or how the product works.
-This is not an ordinary tutorial, but rather a persuasive marketing message.
-It draws attention to the viewer's pain points and explains how an offered product or process can become a solution.
-Sometimes these are animated videos, but a simple form when a person speaks to the camera is also possible.
+An explainer video is an informative short film, usually under 5 minutes, describing what the company does or how the product works.
+It is not an ordinary tutorial; it is a persuasive marketing message.
+It draws attention to the viewer's pain points and explains how the offered product can solve them.
+Sometimes these are animated videos.
+Sometimes a simple form where a person speaks directly to camera works just as well.

 A good explainer video is:

-A good explainer video primarily tells a good story.
-On the one hand, this is an explanation, but on the other, this is the beginning of the viewer's journey to your brand.
-After watching it, the viewer should be interested, imbued, and concerned with the content.
-Basically, there must be no place for indifference.
+A good explainer video tells a good story.
+On one level, it is an explanation.
+On another, it is the beginning of the viewer's journey to your brand.
+After watching it, the viewer should be interested, engaged, and emotionally connected to the content.
+There is no room for indifference.

-Screen recorders, animated videos, or live videos - which one is the best to create explainer videos?
+Screen recorders, animated videos, or live videos: which is best for explainer videos?

 Different types of explainer videos